mosajjal/dnsmonster/docs/content/en/docs/Getting started/_index.md

 Passive DNS monitoring framework built on Golang.
 `dnsmonster` implements a packet sniffer for DNS traffic.
 It Ability to accept traffic from a `pcap` file, a live interface or a `dnstap` socket, and Ability to be used to index and store hundreds of thousands of DNS queries per second as it has shown to be capable of indexing 200k+ DNS queries per second on a commodity computer.
-It aims to be scalable, simple and easy to use, and help security teams to understand the details about an enterprise's DNS traffic. `dnsmonster` does not look to follow DNS conversations, rather it aims to index DNS packets as soon as they come in.
-It also does not aim to breach the privacy of the end-users, with the ability to mask Layer 3 IPs (IPv4 and IPv6), enabling teams to perform trend analysis on aggregated data without being able to trace back the queries to an individual.
+It aims to be scalable, simple and easy to use, and help security teams to understand the details about an enterprise's DNS traffic. `dnsmonster` doesn't look to follow DNS conversations, rather it aims to index DNS packets as soon as they come in.
+It also doesn't aim to breach the privacy of the end-users, with the ability to mask Layer 3 IPs (IPv4 and IPv6), enabling teams to perform trend analysis on aggregated data without being able to trace back the queries to an individual.
 [Blogpost](https://blog.n0p.me/dnsmonster/)